bitcoinhodler/GlacierProtocol/future.md

 altered on their way through the phone/printer.
 If Q3 or higher, assume shards are good, and scan in only the master descriptor.

+> It is critical that each laptop validate the same descriptor;
+therefore it is critical that the exact same piece of paper is used with each.
+If you ever need to print a new descriptor QR, it must be revalidated by each laptop again.

 Type in that laptop's corresponding 24-word seed phrase.
 Script will verify that this key matches the same-numbered xpub in the descriptor.
 This verifies that each seed phrase has been copied down